 Another useful important marker, phase angle, provides cellular health and integrity information.
 Within the last few years there have been several published papers in major journals depicting phase angle as the best indicator for prognosis of survival for patients with cancer, AIDS, and kidney disease.
 A normal distribution of tissue and fluid in the body is associated with immunity, high function, and longevity.
 An abnormal distribution of tissue and fluid in the body is associated with susceptibility, effects of disease and aging, low function, morbidity, and mortality.

 Finally, proper hydration is vital to fundamental metabolic processes throughout the body.
 You may be drinking enough water, but is it inside the cells where the metabolic processes occur or outside the cells leading to swelling and toxicity?
+More about dehydration here.

 Sometimes we need to delve a little deeper into the biochemistry of the body to help us find the root cause.
 We utilize the most effective test methodologies available.
-Advanced testing includes hormone testing, DNA stool Analysis, autoimmune testing, organic acid testing, food allergy testing, genetic testing, etc. Let’s discuss just a few of the commonly ordered tests..
+Advanced testing includes hormone testing, DNA stool Analysis, autoimmune testing, organic acid testing, food sensitivity testing, genetic testing, etc. Let’s discuss just a few of the commonly ordered tests..

 DNA stool testing determines if bacteria, yeast or parasite (or all) imbalances may be the source of GI issues.
 There are 100 trillion cells in your body, but only one in ten is human.
 The rest are bacteria, fungi, viruses and other microorganisms, i.e. your microflora.
 Any imbalance in the ratio of these may lead to symptoms both inside and outside the GI system.